Surveillance in the workplace – what’s allowed and what’s not under Australian law

 - As well employers not being able to record conversations without an employee’s consent, employers also have such protections and in some cases may want to remind employees that they cannot covertly record discussions without their consent.

 Workplace surveillance matters can be very difficult to navigate.
-To ensure that your workplace practices are compliant in this area please contact our Workplace Relations team.
+To ensure that your workplace practices are compliant in this area please contact our Employment, Safety and Migration team.

-This article was written by Dani Salinger, Associate – Workplace Relations.
+This article was written by Dani Salinger, Associate – Employment, Safety and Migration.